skokielibrary/spl-content/_content/mandy/resources--homework-help.markdown

 ###Live Homework Help

-Skokie Public Library subscribes to Live Homework Help, [add link] an online tutoring service that connects students in kindergarten through 12th grade (as well as college and adult learners) with expert tutors--certified teachers, university professors, graduate school students, college students, and professionals who are experts in their fields.
+Skokie Public Library subscribes to [Live Homework Help](http://lhh.tutor.com/?ProgramGUID=4e339970-4f83-46c7-8373-65e0218340a3), an online tutoring service that connects students in kindergarten through 12th grade (as well as college and adult learners) with expert tutors--certified teachers, university professors, graduate school students, college students, and professionals who are experts in their fields.

 Live Homework Help is open from 3 to 10 p.m. central time, seven days a week.
 All tutoring sessions are guided by the tutor and last approximately 20 minutes.
-The SkillsCenter Resource Library [add link?] is available 24/7. *There is a limit of five sessions per week per Skokie cardholder.* [Check with Bruce if this up-to-date.]
+The SkillsCenter Resource Library of worksheets, tutorials, and study guides is available 24/7. *There is a limit of five sessions per week per Skokie cardholder.* [Check with Bruce if this up-to-date.]

 Visit the Live Homework Help Learning Suite and, when you're ready, follow the steps to connect with a tutor.
-If you have trouble connecting to Live Homework Help or the Online Classroom, visit Tutor.com's Live Homework Help Support FAQ [add link] or chat with a Live Homework Help support representative. [add link]
+If you have trouble connecting to Live Homework Help or the Online Classroom, visit Tutor.com's [Live Homework Help Support FAQ](http://lhh.tutor.com/policies/faq.aspx) or chat with a [Live Homework Help support representative](http://lhh.tutor.com/policies/live-support.htm). [add link]

 A range of databases are available on our Research page [add link and correct name!!].
 Here are links to a few favorites:
 - netTrekker [add link and write-up]